-This chapter describes how you can control where InterSystems IRIS™ stores data.
+This topic describes how you can control where InterSystems IRIS® stores data.
 Interoperability-enabled namespaces store data in InterSystems IRIS databases.
-For general information on how to control InterSystems IRIS database storage, see the System Administration Guide.
+For general information on how to control InterSystems IRIS database storage, see System Administration Guide.
 This topic provides some supplementary information that is useful for InterSystems IRIS installations.

 When you create a new namespace, you specify the databases that contain routines (the code) and the globals (the data).
 For new namespaces, InterSystems recommends that you specify different databases for routines and globals.
 Many existing namespaces use a single database to store both routines and globals.
 Although it is possible to split such a database into two separate ones, it is typically not worth the effort, which includes copying the routines from one database to another.

 Some classes, such as Ens.ProductionOpens in a new tab and Ens.Rule.RuleOpens in a new tab, can be updated dynamically but are stored in the routines database.
 Consequently, if you are mirroring the dynamic data in an interoperability-enabled namespace, you should include the routines database in the mirror.

 You should always compile the production on the system that it is running.
-Although you can compile InterSystems IRIS code on one system and copy the database pre-compiled to another system, you should not attempt this with interoperability-enabled namespaces.
+Although you can compile InterSystems IRIS code on one system and copy the database “pre-compiled” to another system, you should not attempt this with interoperability-enabled namespaces.

 In most cases, productions are defined and run in the same namespace, but you can use InterSystems IRIS package mapping to make a production class visible in a namespace other than the one it is defined in.
 If you use package mapping and a production is visible in more than one namespace, you should designate only one of these namespaces to compile and run the production, You should not compile, modify, or run the production in any other namespace.
 If you run or modify the same production in more than one namespace it can cause failures that are hard to diagnose.
 Under no circumstances should you do this.
 If you do not use package mapping to map a database to a namespace you do not need to be concerned about this issue.

-When you create a namespace, InterSystems IRIS creates a separate database to store the credentials passwords for the namespace.
-By having the passwords in a separate database, you can encrypt this confidential account information without having to incur the overhead of encrypting all of the namespace data.
+By storing passwords in a separate database, InterSystems IRIS enables you to encrypt confidential account information without having to incur the overhead of encrypting all of the namespace data.